-McNeese State University invites qualified applicants for the position of Public Services Librarian/Instructor in the Frazar Memorial Library/Department of Public Services.
-This is a full-time, 12–month, unclassified, non-tenure-track position.
-The appointment begins after a suitable candidate is selected.
+McNeese State University invites qualified applicants for the position of Instruction Librarian/Instructor in the Department of Public Services/Frazar Memorial Library.
+This is a full-time 12–month, unclassified, non-tenure-track position.
+The appointment begins as soon as possible.

 Position Description and Responsibilities:

 - Plans and conducts library orientations, classes on information literacy, and workshops in coordination with the Instruction Librarian and Department Head.

 - Prepares special materials, reports, study guides, and related materials.

 - Maintains current awareness of changes and trends in libraries and librarianship through reading the professional literature; attending conferences, professional meetings, and workshops; completing additional coursework; engaging in scholarship; and contributing to the library profession.

 - Guides faculty in identifying, adopting, and assessing affordable textbook alternatives, known by various labels including low-cost educational resources, no-cost education resources, and Open Educational Resources – hereafter simply identified as OER.

 - Plans, implement, and assess OER outreach endeavors.

 - Collaborates with faculty across the university to integrate OER into the university curriculum.